jackfraser94/Chaos-Theory/README.md

 - Comparison.m

 The final sub function in this program is not an interactive component, it simply plots a chaotic system next to a random system, with similar parameters to show the key distinctions between the two.

+## Files

+- `maincontrol.m`: Main control script for the program.
+- `lorenzattractor.m`: Subfunction for simulating the Lorenz attractor.
+- `logisticmap.m`: Subfunction for simulating the logistic map.
+- `randomsystem.m`: Subfunction for simulating a random system.
+- `compare.m`: Subfunction for comparing chaotic and random systems.

+## Usage

+1. Place all `.m` files in the same directory.
+2. Run `maincontrol.m` in Octave to start the program.

+## Testing Subfunctions

+Each subfunction can be run independently for testing:

+- `lorenzattractor`
+- `logisticmap`
+- `randomsystem`
+- `compare`

 ## References